Michigan City Paper Box Company

 There are three main materials used in making a rigid box; cardboard, paper, and the filler.
 These three components come together in the tightwrapping machine process that combines these materials to create your box.

-The cardboard provides the basic structure to your box.
 You determine the size of your box by measuring the base of the box from score line to score line.
 This size is normally stated as Length x Width x Height of base x Height of lid.
 Don’t worry about giving the exact size of the lid (excepts it’s height) since we will determine its size from the base and the type of cardboard you are using to guarantee a good fit.

 Cardboard is normally described by its color and thickness.
 Plain board (which normally is gray in color) is the least expensive and used for mailing boxes and other boxes that are created more for function than appearance.
 White board is normally used for decorative boxes such as jewelry boxes (most white board is gray on the other side but this is covered by the paper being laminated to the box).
 Colored board such as Black is used when you want to coordinate the color of the paper to the color of the board.
 Most colored boards require larger orders to meet mill requirements.
 Black board tends to be more common and can sometimes be found for smaller runs.